in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit.md

 Creating a REST service with Spring Initializr is a cake walk.
 We will use Spring Web MVC as our web framework.

 Spring Initializr( http://start.spring.io/) is great tool to bootstrap your Spring Boot projects.

 ![Image](/images/Spring-Initializr-Web.png "Web, Actuator and Developer Tools")

 As shown in the image above, following steps have to be done

 - Choose com.in28minutes.springboot as Group
 - Choose student-services as Artifact
-- Choose following Dependencies
+- Choose following dependencies
   - Web
   - Actuator
   - DevTools